damianmcclure/CryptCord/README.md

 ## Plans
 This isnt 100% done at all, I did this real quick in about an hour.
 I plan to:<br>
 1) Make it possibly more secure
-2) Make it so you can edit the keys without having to edit the file (via settings or maybe another box on discord)
+2) Done! ~~Make it so you can edit the keys without having to edit the file (via settings or maybe another box on discord)~~
 3) Make it more fleshed out with less errors.

 ## Known Bugs
 * If you just opened discord and you loaded into a channel with encrypted text, it will say CryptoJS is not defined<br>
 * If you use "Citador" or another quote based program it tends to show "Malformed UTF-8 Text"

+## Change Log (4/28/18)
+* Now you can edit the key VIA the betterdiscord settings
+* Doesn't Encrypt blank message
+* No more lock emoji as prefix, it detects it another way.